bencwbrown/vuepress-wiki/introduction.md

 # TODO:

 ## Topics
-- Equivariant cohomology & Localisation
+- equivariant cohomology & localisation
 - spin-$\mathbb{C}$ Dirac operator
-- Higgs bundles
+- Higgs bundles and their moduli
+- various adjectives for morphisms of varieties/schemes
+- variational GIT

 ## Configuration
 - Work out some form of reference/citation management (for Vuepress/markdown).
-- Configure Calibre web-server
-- Access Zotero from internet?
+- Try to implement custom macros for vuepress-plugin-latex (or the KaTeX node module).